 The following are examples of government sourced or other statutory organisation funding schemes available.

-National Institute for Health Research (NIHR) - commissions and funds NHS, social care and public health research
+National Institute for Health and Care Research (NIHR)- commissions and funds NHS, social care and public health research

 Research Professional is a comprehensive online research funding opportunities database and alerting service.